Connections & Mounting

 PowerFilm provides many options for connecting and mounting panels to fit the diverse needs of the industries we serve.

-Positive and negative bus-bars are located on the sides of the panels and are currently available in 3/16” – 1/2” widths.
+“In PowerFilm’s amorphous silicon products, positive and negative bus bars are located on the sides of the panels and are currently available in 3/16” – 1/2” widths.
 Polarity can be determined by observing the orientation of the silver fingers for standard material and interconnect triangles for indoor material, which point from positive to negative.

 Directly soldering wire leads to the busbars is the easiest way to connect to an Electronic Component Solar Panel.
 A soldering iron can be used to burn through the encapsulation layers to reach and connect to the busbar.

-Exposed front or back-side contact options are available, making panels more compatible with large scale manufacturing and PCB mounting (see PCB Mounting and Connection for more information).
-These processes remove the encapsulation above or below the busbar to provide direct access for connection.
+Exposed front or back-side contact options are available, making panels more compatible with large-scale manufacturing and PCB mounting (see PCB Mounting and Connection).
+These processes remove the encapsulation above or below the busbar to provide access to the bare metal for electrical connection.

 Busbars are available with black tape, giving panels a discrete finish.